solidblu1992/PlasmaCT/README.md

 The block producer publishes the current block hash to the main chain.
 The block format would look something like the following.
 Note that all tx's included in the block are aggregated using the same techniques as MimbleWimble.

-Prameter | Type | Description
+Parameter | Type | Description
 --- | --- | ---
 blk_num | uint | Number of the block
 sig(0) | BLS | Aggregated signature for the total block tx, signing block number = 0.
 Possibly used in future for aggregating historical blocks. sig(blk_num) | BLS | Aggregated signature for the total block tx, signing current block number sig_offset | uint | Total signature offset for the total block tx.
-Used to obscure groupings of inputs and outputs. outputs | {uint, BulletProof}[] | All outputs included in the total block tx.  uint specifies current block number.
-BulletProof contains output commitment inputs | {uint, G1Point}[] | All inputs included in the total block tx.  uint specifies the block number that created the input.
+Used to obscure groupings of inputs and outputs. inputs | {uint, G1Point}[N] | All inputs included in the total block tx.  uint specifies the block number that created the input. outputs | G1Point[M] | All outputs included in the total block tx.
+Need to check that they are positive using range proofs. input_summations | G1Point[N-1] | Intermediate summations of each input G1Point.
+Allows inputs to be summed with one on-chain Add() output_summations | G1Point[M-1] | Intermediate summations of each output G1Point.
+Allows outputs to be summed with one on-chain Add()

 ## Off Chain
 ### Send(inputs : G1Point[], outputs : G1Point[], bp : bulletproof[], signature : bls/schnorr, signature_offset : uint)